Patio (drink)

 Patio Diet Cola was a brand of diet soda introduced by PepsiCo in 1963.
 It was created in response to Diet Rite Cola.
 Fitness promoter Debbie Drake was Patio Diet Cola's spokesperson; the drink was also marketed as a soda alternative for diabetics.

 In 1964, Patio released orange, grape, and root beer flavors.
 This flavor line was not meant to compete with brands like Orange Crush, but rather fill out the line.
 Patio sodas were available in the cold-bottle market: grocery and mom-and-pop stores.
 Advertising for Patio was comparatively scarce; at the time, bottlers were regionally franchised, and related advertising was necessarily local.

 In 1964, Patio Diet Cola became Diet Pepsi.
 The newly branded diet soda was advertised alongside Pepsi, with the tagline "Pepsi either way", which replaced the slogan "Dances with flavor".
 Most of the remaining Patio line of flavors were phased out by the early 1970s, while a few survived until the mid-1970s.

-Patio Red Cherry is currently available (as of January 2021) as a soda fountain drink at Tri-Arc Food Systems, Inc's. franchises of Bojangles' Famous Chicken 'n Biscuits.
-Tri-Arc is based in Raleigh, North Carolina, and their Bojangles franchise locations are found only in North Carolina and southern Virginia.
-Patio Red Cherry is not a diet soda; it contains 58g of sugar in a 16oz serving.
-However, the "patio" logo on the fountain dispenser is substantially the same as that used on the 12-ounce cans of diet soda from 1972 through 1976 (which were accompanied by a design with spiral rows of balls).
+Patio Red Cherry was available as a soda fountain choice at Bojangles' Triarc-franchised locations in central North Carolina, but no longer appears on the Bojangles website as of June 2024.
+Patio Red Cherry was not a diet soda as it contained 58g of sugar in a 16oz serving.
+However, the "patio" logo on the fountain dispenser was substantially the same as that used on the 12-ounce cans of diet soda from 1972 through 1976 (which were accompanied by a design with spiral rows of balls).